valinthesky/Valinthesky/README.md

     ◼️ Html, CSS, Python ◼️
 Actually learning JS and MySQL

-🏔️ - Focus on the steam randomizer project
+🏔️ - Focused on the steam randomizer project